rootstrap/blog/content/Simple dynamic settings for Django - Jorge Michelena.md

 ### Introduction

-Not long ago I finished working on a small project in Django when I realized that it could be improved greatly by adding a single feature.
+I recently finished working on a small project in Django when I realized that it could be improved greatly by adding a single feature.
-There were a few functionalities depending directly on constant values defined in the *settings* file but given their nature it seemed like a good idea to be able to modify them on runtime, that way the application's behavior could be altered without having to edit its settings file and deploy the project again.
+There were a few functionalities depending directly on constant values defined in the *settings* file but given their nature, it seemed like a good idea to be able to modify them on runtime.
+This way the application's behavior could be altered without having to edit its settings file and deploy the project again.

 After doing some research on the topic I learned that there are a few libraries that provide an implementation to handle editable or dynamic settings, but I felt they are a little overkill for the purposes of this project.
 Given that, I decided to implement my own solution which is simpler than the ones that are already implemented.

 ### Editing periodic celery tasks schedules

-The project included a couple periodic tasks running with Celery and I wanted to be able to edit those tasks' schedules, in this case the solution was very straightforward thanks to [django-celery-beat](https://github.com/celery/django-celery-beat).
+The project included a couple of periodic tasks running with Celery and I wanted to be able to edit those tasks' schedules, in this case, the solution was very straightforward thanks to [django-celery-beat](https://github.com/celery/django-celery-beat).

 Django-celery-beat is a library for Django that provides us with models for periodic tasks and models that help us to define and modify when and how those tasks will be executed; having a great degree of freedom.
-It can be done through code or the Django admin page, which results very helpful.
+It can be done through code or the Django admin page, which results to be very helpful.

 Assuming you already have Celery integrated to your Django project all you have to do is install django-celery-beat and modify your settings file re-assigning or defining the `CELERY_BEAT_SCHEDULER` to be `'django_celery_beat.schedulers:DatabaseScheduler'`.
-After that all you have to do is run the `manage.py migrate` command and you are done.
+After that, all you have to do is run the `manage.py migrate` command, and you are done.

 ### Using a model to store configurations

 The fundamental idea is to define a model and use its fields to store the values that will be used as settings to determine the behavior of certain functionalities instead of using the *settings* file.
-Given the fact that we want the settings to be consistent wherever we read them from in the code it would be convenient to have only one instance of this model, in other words an implementation of the Singleton design pattern.
+Given the fact that we want the settings to be consistent wherever we read them from in the code, it would be convenient to have only one instance of this model, in other words, an implementation of the Singleton design pattern.
 Technically we won't be implementing a singleton, but for our purposes it will be the same.

-First we will define an abstract model that will be the basis for our settings model and that will provide the basic behavior:
+First, we will define an abstract model that will be the basis for our settings model and that will provide the basic behavior:

 ```python
 class Singleton(models.Model):